makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Sarai gave a flourish with her tail - greeting enough among kobolds - followed by a short bow of her own.
 "Sarai.
 May your wares sell and your competitors fail."

-The minotaur looked sick, at which Sarai had a private smile.
+The minotaur looked stricken, at which Sarai had a private smile.
 The beasts were smart enough, often quite cunning, but, well...if there were a polar opposite to the kobolds' trading empire and prowess, the minotaurs were it.
 They only traded as a matter of necessity.
-They didn't know the true joy of feeling money and good flow, of power of wealth accumulated.
+They didn't know the true joy of feeling money and goods flow, of the power of wealth accumulated.
 Ah well, poor fools.

 The queue moved along with the stolid efficiency that was common to the dwarves, and before long, kobold and beast were at the door.